-MHS is a school which believes in the principle of educating the whole child: the head, the hands, the heart.
-Our ethos is defined by a belief in the talents and potential of every child and a commitment to the development of their abilities, aptitudes, and promise, wherever these may lie.
-The PSHEE programme is integral to the development and fulfilment of the potential we nurture.
+Mayville is a school which believes in the principle of educating the whole child: the head, the hands, the heart.
+Our ethos is defined by a belief in the talents and potential of every child and a commitment to the development of their abilities, aptitudes and promise, wherever these may lie.
+The PSHEE programme is essential to the development and fulfilment of the potential we nurture.
 It promotes personal, social, health, economic and emotional education in a way that enables pupils, now and in the future, to: develop in informed, rounded, secure, healthy and balanced ways; to manage their lives effectively, happily and successfully; to thrive as individuals and as members of families and our wider society.
+Character Education is also integrated into the PSHEE curriculum and pupils are given opportunities during their learning to reflect on the School's values and how they can best use them to promote 'a good life'.